chenzhutian/hexo-all-minifier/README.md

 ```
 - **enable** - Enable the plugin.
 Defaults to `true`.
 - **mangle**: Mangle file names
 - **output**: Output options.
 If it is empty, please remove it from the .yml file!
-Otherise it will be set to `null`, which is different from `undefined`.
+Otherwise it will be set to `null`, which is different from `undefined`.
 - **compress**: Compress options.
 If it is empty, please remove it from the .yml file!
-Otherise it will be set to `null`, which is different from `undefined`.
+Otherwise it will be set to `null`, which is different from `undefined`.
 - **exclude**: Exclude files

 ----------